7RU7H/Archive/Linux/Distributions/Debian/Debian-Package-Management.md

 APT has native support of its `/etc/apt/apt.conf.d` directory, some applications the `.d` directory is a Debian-specific addition used as input to dynamically generate the canonical configuration file used by the application.
 For these applications **do not manually edit** the main configuration file as your changes will be lost on the next execution of the `update-*` command

+Tracking packages is a best practice imvolving marking for automatic removal any package you do not require directly. `apt-mark auto package` to mark the given package as automatic, whereas `apt-mark manual package` does the opposite.

+Enabling Multi-Architecture support to define foriegn architectures on a host can be done with `dpkg --print-architecture` to print host architecture, `dpkg --add-architecture`  to add an architecture and `dpkg --print-architecture` to remove an architecture.
+Finally foriehgn packages can then be installed with `apt install package:architecture`.
+To make multi-arch actually useful and usable, libraries had to be repackaged and moved to an architecture-specific directory so that multiple copies (targeting different architectures) can be installed alongside one another.
+Such updated packages contain the `Multi-Arch: same` header field to tell the packaging system that the various architectures of the package can be safely co-installed (and that those packages can only satisfy dependencies of packages of the same architecture). `Multi-Arch: same` packages must have their **names qualified with their architecture** to be unambiguously identifiable and **package must be the same version** to be upgraded together.
+These packages may also share files with other instances of the same package; `dpkg` ensures that all packages have bit-for-bit identical files when they are shared.
+Satisfying a dependency requires either a package marked `Multi-Arch: foreign` or a package whose architecture matches the one of the package declaring the dependency (in this dependency resolution process, architecture-independent packages are assumed to be of the same architecture as the host).
+It can be weakened with `package:any`, if foreign only if it is marked `Multi-Arch: allowed`.

 ## Package Prioritization

 Package Context | Priority Value